 There’s plenty of love for the unique Dr. Brown’s bottles, with so many mums swearing by the clever design.
 Made from glass, these bottles have an internal vent system which creates vacuum feeding, so babies aren’t sucking in tiny bubbles.

-“I used (other) bottles and they gave my little one so much wind, switched over to Dr. Brown’s bottles and could not recommend them enough.” – Amy Nichols
+“I used (other) bottles and they gave my little one so much wind, switched over to Dr. Brown’s bottles and could not recommend them enough.” – Amy N

 “Dr. Brown’s are amazing.
 I tried a few and these were by far the best.
-I like the fact they are glass and not plastic.” – Sage Guzzomi
+I like the fact they are glass and not plastic.” – Sage G

 AVENT bottles got a thumbs up from our mums because there’ll be no crying over spilt milk – these lids are made to stay on!
 They also get a big plus for mums switching between feeding their bub’s expressed milk and breastfeeding.

-“I have been using the AVENT bottles found them so far really good with going from breastfeeding to bottle and back again.
-They also have a natural teat which is great and the breast pump in AVENT is awesome too.” – Dominique Thomas
+“I have been using the AVENT bottles… really good with going from breastfeeding to bottle and back again.
+They also have a natural teat which is great.” – Dominique T

 A few of our mums have been super impressed by Sepal bottles, which have been developed in collaboration with The Royal Children’s Hospital Melbourne.
 It took four years to design these bottles, using anatomical scan data so the teats follow the natural shape of a baby’s mouth.

 “I use Sepal bottles for my very fussy daughter.
-She refused to use any other brands.”- Stacey Kuilboer
+She refused to use any other brands.”- Stacey K

-Rounding out our top five baby bottles is Minbie, which won mums over with it’s ability to be used for mixed feeding or switching between expressed breastmilk and breastfeeding.
+Rounding out our top five baby bottles is Comotomo, which won mums over with its natural feel and the ability to be used for mixed feeding or switching between expressed breastmilk and breastfeeding.